Tehreem404/Programming_II_A4/README.md

         takes input from a file and creates and prints a character linked list

     program 3 (a4q1b.c):
-        does not completely work, only map works (hoping for part marks on this)
+        does not completely work, only map works

 [USAGE]